kreier/study/miracles/README.md

 8. Healing a leper
 9. Healing 10 blind men
 10. Walking on water (Matthew 14:24-33)
-11. Healing ëvery sort of diseas and every sort of infirmity."
+11. Healing "every sort of diseas and every sort of infirmity."
 (Matthew 4:23)
 12. Feeding 5000